 How can the Candidate Performance Report help you ace your next NCLEX exam?

 The road to your USRN dream is long and winding.
 It requires a great deal of planning, effort, and money.
-And failing the NCLEX RN as the final step toward earning it can be devastating.
-But you must remember that this is only a setback and does not mean you have lost all your hope of achieving your #USRNDream.
-Always remember, that you finished your nursing degree, passed your local board exam and that you still have plenty of chances to pass the NCLEX.
+Failing the NCLEX RN as the final step toward earning it can be devastating.
+But it would help if you remembered that this is only a setback and does not mean you have lost all hope of achieving your #USRNDream.
+Always remember that you finished your nursing degree, passed your local board exam, and still have plenty of chances to pass the NCLEX.

 And your new secret weapon is the Candidate Performance Report (CPR) in passing your exam on your next attempt.
 Exam lapses can be checked using the NCLEX Candidate Performance Report (CPR).
 The CPR is a unique document that details a candidate's NCLEX exam performance.